 This topic includes references to on-line material or written contributions in the Scandinavian languages (Danish, Norwegian and Swedish) that are either scholarly of nature or written by scholars.
 See the individual posts and/or “Danish writings on Revelation,” “Norwegian writings on Revelation,” and “[Swedish post to follow]” for more information.
-Theses In his thesis, Christ the […]
+Theses In his thesis, Christ the… Continue reading Remarks on writings in the Scandinavian languages

 This topic refers to various studies which, while analysing various aspects of Revelation, employ ancient or modern rhetorical theory.
 As with alle the other topics, suggestions or contributions are welcome.